-Mental health disorders are skyrocketing while the development of novel medications and psychiatric approaches has remained stagnant for decades.
+Mental health disorders are skyrocketing while the development of novel medications and psychiatric approaches have remained stagnant for decades.
 As researchers continue clinical trials on psychedelics’ abilities to treat depression, anxiety, PTSD, and addiction, it’s becoming apparent that therapeutic psychedelic use can be a powerful tool for people suffering from mental health issues.
-After the discovery of LSD in 1943, research into the use of psychedelic drugs in psychotherapy took place all over the world.
-There are two general approaches to use psychedelics for psychotherapeutic purposes, the full-blown psychedelic and the more subtle “psycholytic” models.
+After the discovery of LSD‘s effects in 1943, research into the use of psychedelic drugs in psychotherapy took place all over the world.
+There are two general approaches to use psychedelics for psychotherapeutic purposes, the full-blown psychedelic and the more subtle “psycholytic” therapy models.

 Psycholytic therapy evolved primarily in Europe.
 The therapeutic model for psycholytic therapy was established by Hanscarl Leuner in Germany.
 In 1960 Leuner established the First European Symposium on Psychotherapy where Ronald Sandison, a therapist from England, suggested the name “psycholysis” or “psycholytic therapy” for the method.
 In 1964, Leuner founded the European Medical Society of Psycholytic Therapy (EPT).
 In 1985, Swiss researchers founded The Swiss Medical Society for Psycholytic Therapy with a goal of promoting psycholytic psychotherapy and providing training for qualified therapists.